 In its present and future states, my database does not attempt to be a complete or universal reference (none exists !), but I have tried to include every film which seemed likely or worthy to be remembered by the keen filmgoer or student.

-This film database does contain a number of errors (typing, spelling and probably incorrect names), and it is far from being complete for some films.
+This film database does contain a few errors (typing, spelling or incorrect names), and it is far from being complete for some films.

 Now it's up to you to use it in whichever way you choose.

 There remains the problem of my personal findings (for those who are interested in translating them from the French original, of course...), which will undeniably annoy some readers, and be paradoxical to others...

 You must understand that, having made it for my own personal use, it is more than anything a mirror of my own analyses, evolving over the years, and it satisfies my criteria only.
 It is up to you to eliminate whatever bothers you.